What is Music about?

 At school

-Music learning is relevant for students who are studying a wide range of other subjects where skills relating to creative processes, language, technology, performance, self-management, and building relationships are all important.
+Music learning is relevant for ākonga who are studying a wide range of other subjects where skills relating to creative processes, language, technology, performance, self-management, and building relationships are all important.

-Ākonga may wish to continue their music learning because they have become intrigued by original composition and performance due to favourite musicians, orchestras or bands, film scores, video game soundtracks, cultural performance groups and public performances.
-Some ākonga may want to understand more deeply how music is connected to emotional expression and response, or how it is embedded in social and cultural contexts such as ceremonial practices or social gatherings.
+Studying Music at secondary level provides ākonga with a broad range of widely transferable skills, capabilities, and knowledges, as well as offering progression for specialisation. Ākonga may wish to continue their music learning because they have become intrigued by original composition and performance due to favourite musicians, orchestras or bands, film scores, video game soundtracks, cultural performance groups, and public performances.
+Some ākonga may want to engage in music research around kaupapa such as understanding how music is connected to emotional expression and response, or how it is embedded in social and cultural contexts like ceremonial practices or social gatherings.

 At Tertiary level

 Progression in music may lead ākonga towards areas of interest within music creation, performance, production, music technology, analysis, instrument making, or other areas of specialisation, and across a range of social and cultural contexts. Ākonga may choose to undertake formal music studies in tertiary institutions, or continue their musical development within contexts such as bands, cultural performance groups, choirs, or orchestras.
-They may seek to engage in supplementary instrumental and vocal studies, or to work towards instrumental, vocal or performing arts diplomas.
+They may seek to engage in supplementary instrumental and vocal studies, or to work towards instrumental, vocal, or performing arts diplomas.

 Within te ao Māori there are opportunities to progress learning in Ngā Toi (Māori performing arts) to develop technical, creative, performance, and leadership skills and knowledges.
-This may encompass research, contributing to the body of Māori performance art, growing as kaitiaki, and supporting whānau, hapū and iwi with performing arts projects.
+This may encompass research, contributing to the body of Māori performance art, growing as kaitiaki, and supporting whānau, hapū, and iwi with performing arts projects.

-The broad foundation of music and sound theory allows students to engage with Music in conjunction with many other spheres of knowledge.
-This may present unique opportunities for ingenuity in cross-disciplinary industries.
-This could include investigating the overlap of sound design and modern technology, connecting musical and technological knowledges to lighting, sound and stage design, exploring how sounds and music have therapeutic applications, or investigating scientific contexts such as echolocation, sonar techniques, or ultrasound.
+The broad foundation of music and sound theory allows ākonga to engage with Music in conjunction with many other spheres of knowledge, which may present unique opportunities for ingenuity in cross-disciplinary industries.
+This could include investigating the overlap of sound design and modern technology, for example connecting musical and technological knowledges to lighting, sound, and stage design.
+It could also include exploring how music and sounds have therapeutic applications, or even extend to investigating scientific contexts (such as echolocation, sonar techniques, or ultrasound).

 Learning for life and the world of work